grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 This behavior is opposed to the closed-model scenarios, in which VUs wait for one iteration to finish before starting another

 Each iteration need needs a VU to run it.
-Because k6 VUs are single threaded, like other JS runtimes, a VU can only run the event loop of a single iteration at a time.
+Because k6 VUs are single threaded, like other JavaScript runtimes, a VU can only run a single iteration (and its event loop) at a time.
 To ensure you have enough, you must pre-allocate a sufficient number.

 In your arrival-rate configuration, three properties determine the iteration rate: